apache/shenyu-website/blog/SPI-SourceCode-Analysis-SPI.md

      * @return int.
      */
     int order() default 0;

+    /**
+     * Indicates that the object joined by @Join is a singleton,
+     * otherwise a completely new instance is created each time.
+     * @return true or false.
+     */
+    boolean isSingleton() default true;
 }
 ```

 The unique 'order()' method is used to specify the specific sequence number.
 If a single interface that annotated with '@SPI' has multiple implementation classes that annotated with '@Join', the sequence number determines the order of these implementation class instances (the smaller one comes first).

+The isSingleton() method indicates whether the class that the implementation class is a singleton class or not.
+That is if it is a singleton class it will be instantiated only once else it will create a new instance everytime .

 ### ExtensionLoader